permguard/permguard/site/content/docs/overview/challenges-and-solutions.md

 ## Level of Authorizations

-There are serval level of authroization that can be implemented, essentially they can be summaries as followting:
+There are serval level of authorization that can be implemented, essentially they can be summaries as followting:

 - Level 1: Application and API Access
 - Level 2: Functional Access